 Dicko has worked for Sightsavers for more than nine years.
-He says: “The best part of my jobs is giving visually impaired children access to education and ensuring future generations never experience blindness from trachoma and river blindness.”
+He says: “The best part of my job is giving visually impaired children access to education and ensuring future generations never go blind from trachoma and river blindness.”

 The Tropical Data project is a data-collection initiative that uses smartphone technology to gather data as part of the global fight to eliminate trachoma in countries such as Côte d’Ivoire.
 With the evidence generated from the data, ministries of health are able to pinpoint exactly where to run trachoma treatment programmes and offer life-changing support.